About Our Firm

 A Tradition of Leadership in Law

 In 1980, Gene Carter left the practice to become a Justice of the Maine Supreme Judicial Court, and the firm became known as Rudman & Winchell.
-He went on to become a Judge, and ultimately the Chief Judge, of the United States District Court for the District of Maine.
+He became a Judge, and ultimately the Chief Judge, of the United States District Court for the District of Maine.
 Rudman & Winchell remained the firm’s name for more than three decades until the title was streamlined to Rudman Winchell in 2011.

 In 1991, Paul Rudman followed in his father’s footsteps to become a Justice of the Maine Supreme Judicial Court.
-In 2003, attorney Robert E. Murray, Jr., left Rudman & Winchell to become Commissioner of the Maine Department of Professional and Financial Regulation.
+In 2003, attorney Robert E. Murray, Jr. left Rudman & Winchell to become Commissioner of the Maine Department of Professional and Financial Regulation.
 He later was appointed a Judge of the Maine District Court and now serves as a Justice of the Maine Superior Court.

-A Local Firm With International Scope
+A Local Firm with International Scope

-From our offices in Bangor, the commercial and banking hub of central Maine—conveniently located between Boston and Canada’s eastern provinces—Rudman Winchell advises a widespread national and international client base, offering comprehensive, top caliber, cost-effective legal counsel.
-As it has since 1917, the firm rises continuously to the challenges of changing times, and the changing needs of the people and institutions whom we serve.
+From our offices in Bangor, the commercial and banking hub of central Maine, conveniently located between Boston and Canada’s eastern provinces, Rudman Winchell advises a widespread national and international client base, offering comprehensive, top caliber, cost-effective legal counsel.
+Since 1917, the firm rises continuously to the challenges of changing times and the changing needs of the people and institutions we serve.

 Our Historic Home

 At Starboard Leadership Consulting, we share a passion for helping organizations and businesses excel.
-We develop ongoing relationships, gain a thorough understanding of the needs of each client, and tailor our approach to meeting those needs to deliver effective, cost-efficient strategies for success.
+We develop ongoing relationships, gain a thorough understanding of each client’s needs, and tailor our approach to meeting those needs to deliver effective, cost-efficient strategies for success.
 As an affiliate of Rudman Winchell Counselors at Law in Bangor, we can draw upon the expertise available within the law firm, in addition to our own experience and resources, to bring a depth of knowledge to our clients.

-We are very confident that we have the experience, staffing and resources to meet many of the challenges our clients face.
-And when we don’t, through our extensive networks in Maine, we have the ability to connect our clients to the additional resources they need.
+We are confident we have the experience, staffing, and resources to meet many of our clients’ challenges.
+When we don’t, through our extensive networks in Maine, we can connect our clients to the additional resources they need.
 Click here to visit the Starboard Leadership Consulting website or pick an individual service to learn more.

-Strategic Alliance With Mitchell Tardy Government Affairs
+Strategic Alliance with Mitchell Tardy Government Affairs

-Founding Partner at the new Cross Insurance Center
+Founding Partner at The New Cross Insurance Center

-In 2013 Rudman Winchell became a Founding Partner of the beautiful new Cross Insurance Center in Bangor.
+In 2013, Rudman Winchell became a Founding Partner of the beautiful new Cross Insurance Center in Bangor.
 The building opened in September 2013 and cost approximately $65 million to construct.
 Click here to visit the Cross Insurance Center.

 Directions to Rudman Winchell